A Law of Data Reconstruction for Random Features (and Beyond): Main results

 with overwhelming probability.
 The argument in Lemma \ref{lemma:secondorder} relies on a concentration result on the sum of independent random variables with sub-exponential norm much larger than their standard deviation (see Lemma \ref{lemma:subexp2tails}).
 This is obtained via a Bernstein-type bound combined with an $\eps$-net argument as, similarly to Theorem \ref{thm:reconveronelargen}, we need a \emph{uniform} control over any choice of $\eps_1, \eps_2$.
 Finally, by taking the inner product of the two sides of Eq.\ (\ref{eq:pf-body3}) with $\tilde \varphi(x_2)$, we obtain

 Now, the LHS of Eq.\ (\ref{eq:triangleeq}) is $\Theta(p)$ since $\phi$ is non-linear; the first term in the RHS of Eq.\ (\ref{eq:triangleeq}) is $o(p)$ as $x_1$ and $x_2$ are roughly orthogonal with overwhelming probability; and the last term in the RHS of Eq.\ (\ref{eq:triangleeq}) is also $o(p)$ via generalized Stein's lemma (see Lemma \ref{lemma:isserlis}).
-This gives the desired contradiction.
+This gives the desired contradiction. \begin{remark}[Technical challenge for $n \geq 3$] We note that, already when $n=3$, the presence of duplicates is either given by the ``triplet'' $\hat x_1, \hat x_2, \hat x_3$ all similar to each other, or by a pair of duplicates $\hat x_1, \hat x_2$, with a different $\hat x_3$.
+The constructive approach used in the proof of Theorem \ref{thm:reconveralln2} would require us to consider the two cases separately, and the amount of cases increases combinatorially with $n$.
+Nevertheless, we suspect the idea that the span of duplicate samples cannot contain higher order terms of the left-out samples ($\tilde \varphi(x_2)$ in Eq.\ (\ref{eq:triangleeq})) to carry over to a general $n$, as long as $p \gg dn$. \end{remark}

 \paragraph{From the theory to a reconstruction algorithm.} Our theoretical analysis shows that, under sufficient over-parameterization ($p\gg dn$), the matrix $\hat X$ successfully reconstructs the training dataset when $\|P^\perp_{\hat \Phi} \varphi(x_i)\|_2 = 0$ for every $i \in [n]$, where $P_{\hat \Phi}$ denotes the projector on $\Span \{ \Rows(\hat \Phi )\}$.
 In practice, we only have access to the trained model $\theta^*$, $V$ and the activation $\phi$.
 Recall $\theta^* = \Phi^+ Y\in \Span \{ \Rows( \Phi )\}$, so $\theta^*$ is a linear combination of $\{\varphi(x_i)\}_{i=1}^n$, which suggests to solve the problem: